1996–97 Portland Trail Blazers season

 The 1996–97 Portland Trail Blazers season was the 27th season for the Portland Trail Blazers in the National Basketball Association.

+Season summary

+Off-season

 The Trail Blazers had the 17th overall pick in the 1996 NBA draft, and selected power forward, and high school basketball star Jermaine O'Neal.
 During the off-season, the team signed free agent Kenny Anderson, acquired Isaiah Rider from the Minnesota Timberwolves, and acquired second-year forward Rasheed Wallace and Mitchell Butler from the Washington Bullets.

+Regular season

-The Trail Blazers played around .500 basketball for most of the first half of the regular season, holding a 25–23 record at the All-Star break.
-At mid-season, the team traded Aaron McKie to the Detroit Pistons in exchange for Stacey Augmon.
-The Trail Blazers then posted a 13–2 record in March, which included an 11-game winning streak, then won their final four games of the season, finishing in third place in the Pacific Division with a 49–33 record, and earning the fifth seed in the Western Conference; the team made their fifteenth consecutive trip to the NBA playoffs, and 20th in 21 years.
+With the addition of Anderson, Rider and Wallace, the Trail Blazers got off to a 12–8 start to the regular season, but then lost seven of their next nine games, falling below .500 in winning percentage with a 14–15 start to the season.
+However, the team posted a five-game winning streak afterwards, but later on posted a five-game losing streak between January and February, holding a 25–23 record at the All-Star break.
+At mid-season, the team traded Aaron McKie to the Detroit Pistons in exchange for Stacey Augmon in January.
+The Trail Blazers posted a 13–2 record in March, which included an 11-game winning streak between February and March, and then won their final four games of the season, finishing in third place in the Pacific Division with a 49–33 record, and earning the fifth seed in the Western Conference; the team qualified for the NBA playoffs for the 15th consecutive year, and also for the 20th time in 21 years.

-Anderson averaged 17.5 points, 7.1 assists and 2.0 steals per game, and led the Trail Blazers with 132 three-point field goals, while Rider finished second on the team in scoring with 16.1 points per game, and Clifford Robinson contributed 15.1 points per game and 121 three-point field goals.
-In addition, Wallace averaged 15.1 points and 6.8 rebounds per game, but only played 62 games due to a broken thumb, and also finished in third place in Most Improved Player voting, while second-year center Arvydas Sabonis provided the team with 13.4 points and 7.9 rebounds per game.
-Off the bench, second-year forward Gary Trent provided with 10.8 points and 5.2 rebounds per game, and Chris Dudley contributed 3.9 points, 7.3 rebounds and 1.2 blocks per game.
+Anderson averaged 17.5 points, 7.1 assists and 2.0 steals per game, and led the Trail Blazers with 132 three-point field goals, while Rider averaged 16.1 points per game, and Clifford Robinson contributed 15.1 points per game and 121 three-point field goals.
+In addition, Wallace provided the team with 15.1 points and 6.8 rebounds per game, but only played 62 games due to a broken thumb, while second-year center Arvydas Sabonis provided with 13.4 points and 7.9 rebounds per game.
+Off the bench, second-year forward Gary Trent averaged 10.8 points and 5.2 rebounds per game, while Augmon contributed 4.7 points per game in 40 games after the trade, Dontonio Wingfield provided with 4.5 points and 2.9 rebounds per game, and Chris Dudley averaged 3.9 points, 7.3 rebounds and 1.2 blocks per game.
+Wallace also finished in third place in Most Improved Player voting.
 The Trail Blazers had the seventh best team defensive rating in the NBA.

-The Trail Blazers faced off against the Los Angeles Lakers in the Western Conference First Round of the 1997 NBA playoffs, and were defeated 3–1, marking the fifth consecutive year they were eliminated in the first round of the NBA playoffs.
 The Trail Blazers finished third in the NBA in home-game attendance, with an attendance of 852,798 at the Rose Garden Arena during the regular season.